dwarvesf/playground/_memo/builder-design-pattern.md

 tags:
   - design pattern
   - creational design pattern
-title: 'Introduce the Builder pattern and its usecases'
+title: 'Introduce the Builder pattern and its use cases'
 date: 2024-06-09
 description: 'Builder, one of the creational patterns, allows user to construct complex object step by step while still maintaining flexibility.'
 authors: